Toloka/docs/en/guide/tutorials/image-segmentation-project3.md

           Input data fields used in the project:

           - `image` — image address;
-          - `result` — an array with the selected area coordinates;
+          - `selection` — an array with the selected area coordinates;
           - `assignment_id` — task ID.

           The Toloker's response will be recorded in the `verdict` output data field.